unifyai/unify-docs-old/docs/home/home.rst

 Getting Started
 ---------------

 We recommend you give the concepts section a quick read to get familiar with routing and benchmarking.
-Once you're ready to go, start by :code:`signing-in` through the `Unify Console <https://console.unify.ai/>`_.
+Once you're ready to go, start by `Signing In <https://console.unify.ai>`_.
 From this point you can either learn how to:

 * **Use our interfaces (Recommended)**: The interfaces guides explain how to interact with endpoints and deploy your custom router in a no-code environment.

-* **Make your first request**: The `quickstart <https://unify.ai/docs/hub/home/make_your_first_request.html>`_ guide explains how to start querying endpoints with our API,
+* **Make your first request**: The `quickstart <https://unify.ai/docs/api/first_request.html>`_ guide explains how to start querying endpoints with our API,

 .. warning::
     Throughout the guides, you'll notice some sections marked as (Beta). **Any section marked as Beta is currently not available** and only illustrate planned features we are currently working on.
 We're constantly iterating on our roadmap so if you'd like to leave some feedback or suggestion on features you'd like to see, `we'd love to discuss <https://calendly.com/daniel-lenton/beta-discussion>`_ this with you!